Armenia continues breaking ceasefire with Azerbaijan | News.az

 Armenia continues breaking ceasefire with Azerbaijan

-Over the past 24 hours, Armenia’s armed forces have 10 times violated the ceasefire in various directions along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry told AzVision.az Feb.
-3.
+Over the past 24 hours, Armenia’s armed forces have 87 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerb

-The Azerbaijani army positions located on the nameless heights of Azerbaijan’s Gazakh district underwent fire from the Armenian army positions located on the nameless heights of the Noyemberyan district of Armenia.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located on the nameless heights of the Armenian-occupied Goranboy and Fuzuli districts of Azerbaijan.

 News.Az